 Anxiety becomes problematic and may demonstrate symptoms of developing into a disorder if an individual loses their ability to engage in and manage their (previously) normal daily activities, such as socialising, learning and concentrating at school or in hobbies or tasks.
 Studies have indicated that anxiety disorders established in the early stages of life, when young people are still mentally and physically developing, can lead to serious mental health repercussions if left untreated as they approach adulthood.

 Although the symptoms of an anxiety disorder may be easily recognised by the individual themselves, they may be more difficult for others to observe.
-Teenagers are good at hiding their emotions anyway, and may express their feelings through aggressive behaviour or withdrawal, making it even more challenging to differentiate between the normal hormonal behaviour expected in adolescence, and the symptoms of developing a severe anxiety problem.
+Teenagers are good at hiding their emotions, and may express their feelings through aggressive behaviour or withdrawal, making it even more challenging to differentiate between the normal behavioural changes expected in adolescence, and the symptoms of developing a severe anxiety problem.
+Alternatively, some teenagers experiencing anxiety may focus excessively on achieving well, spending most of their time studying, at the detriment of self-care or relaxation.

 Common physical and observable symptoms of an anxiety disorder:

-- Muscular aches or tension, headaches, stomach aches, nausea, racing heart, nervous sweating
+- Muscular aches or tension, headaches, stomach aches, nausea, racing heart, nervous sweating, shortness of breath, chest pains, dizziness or lightheadedness

-- Sleep patterns are disrupted: may have trouble falling asleep or have broken sleep
+- Sleep patterns are disrupted: may have trouble falling asleep or have broken sleep; difficulties waking up in the morning

-- Increased sensitivity to criticisms, high levels of self-consciousness and extreme discomfort or embarrassment in social situations
+- Increased sensitivity to criticism, high levels of self-consciousness and extreme discomfort or embarrassment in social situations

 - Has obsessive, unwanted mental thoughts that won’t go away, or make it difficult to concentrate on other things